Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

 Figs.\,\ref{fig:xmaxrecon1} and \ref{fig:xmaxreconlog} present four illustrative examples of the reconstruction method.
 In the top panels, a proton shower simulated with ZHAireS is used as the reference, and its $X_{\text{max}}$ is reconstructed using either the 500 CoREAS (left) or the remaining 499 ZHAireS (right) showers as the reconstruction set.
 The bottom panels show the reverse case: an iron shower simulated with CoREAS is reconstructed using either the 499 CoREAS (left) or the 500 ZHAireS (right) templates.
 In all panels, $\Delta^2$ is plotted as a function of the $X_{\text{max}}$ of each shower in the reconstruction set, excluding the reference shower.
 Red and blue points indicate proton and iron primaries, respectively.
-These examples illustrate how the method identifies the best-matching shower, regardless of whether the reconstruction is performed within the same framework or across frameworks.
+These examples illustrate how the method identifies the best-matching shower, regardless of whether the reconstruction is performed within the same code or across codes.
 This is further emphasized in Fig.~\ref{fig:xmaxreconlog} where a logarithmic scale is used to display $\Delta^2$.
 In all four cases, the reconstructed $X_{\text{max}}$ differs from the true value by less than $\simeq 10\,\mathrm{g/cm^2}$, showing that even this simplified approach yields a reasonably accurate estimate of the shower maximum.

-To compare the reconstruction bias of $X_\text{max}$ both within and across simulation frameworks, the procedure was repeated using 450 randomly selected proton and iron showers from each of the CoREAS and ZHAireS samples of 500 showers (excluding outliers).
-Each selected shower was treated as a reference and reconstructed using either the CoREAS or ZHAireS templates, allowing again for both within-framework and cross-framework comparisons.
+To compare the reconstruction bias of $X_\text{max}$ both within and across simulation codes, the procedure was repeated using 450 randomly selected proton and iron showers from each of the CoREAS and ZHAireS samples of 500 showers (excluding outliers).
+Each selected shower was treated as a reference and reconstructed using either the CoREAS or ZHAireS templates, allowing again for both within-code and cross-code comparisons.
 For each case, the difference between the true and reconstructed depth, $X^\text{true}_{\text{max}} - X^\text{rec}_{\text{max}}$, was obtained.